Alir3z4/django-blog-book/chapter_3_make_blogging_happens.md

 ```
 Decorator `python_2_unicode_compatible` makes models with `__str__` method compatible to work with `unicode` data as well, in earlier versions of Django we would write make a method called `__unicode__` that would work with `unicode` strings as well.

-Look how we started our models to be translation ready for Django:
+Look how we started our models to be [translation](https://docs.djangoproject.com/en/dev/topics/i18n/translation) ready for Django:
 ```python
 from django.utils.translation import ugettext_lazy as _
 ```
 I always make my projects translatable, even if I don't have any plans to add any translation in future.
-It's a good practice to follow while developing a software, applying it won't hurt anyone and most importantly not all the world speaks or write English or your mother language.
+It's a good practice to follow while developing a software, applying it won't hurt anyone and most importantly not all of the world speaks or write English or your mother language.

-Aliasing `gettext` with `_` should be familiar to you, most of the other projects or languages use *underscore* `_` to mark translatable strings.
+Aliasing [`ugettext_lazy`](https://docs.djangoproject.com/en/dev/topics/i18n/translation/#lazy-translation) with `_` should be familiar to you, most of the other projects or languages use *underscore* `_` to mark translatable strings.

 Later on, you can run user `django-admin.py` to collect and compile translation files and make the internationalization and localization of your program much easier.